Twitter vs. Mastodon: The Marketing Reality

 Five years later, he told CMSWire his thoughts remain the same.

-“I just don’t believe that people will switch in any significant numbers," Meerman said.
-"As I said in the post, when a new social network pops up and the defining characteristic is that it is like another social network but better, it’s doomed,” Meerman Scott said.
+“I just don’t believe that people will switch in any significant numbers," Scott said.
+"As I said in the post, when a new social network pops up and the defining characteristic is that it is like another social network but better, it’s doomed,” Scott said.
 "I think marketers can safely ignore Mastodon.
 I do not think that this little flurry of interest is sustainable, and I do not think that Mastodon or any other social media service will take the place of Twitter.
 Throughout history, social networks that pioneer a new model can thrive — Instagram, TikTok come to mind — but copycats like Google Plus fail.”

 Decentralized Mastodon Could Be Appealing